-Our Board met eight times during fiscal year 2022.
-Each current director attended at least 75% of the total number of fiscal year 2022 meetings of the Board and of each Committee on which he or she served, which were held during the period in which that director served, except for Ms. Paltrow.
+Our Board met eight times during fiscal year 2023.
+Each current director attended at least 75% of the total number of fiscal year 2023 meetings of the Board and of each Committee on which he or she served, which were held during the period in which that director served, except for Ms. Paltrow.
 We encourage all directors and director nominees to attend the Annual Meeting; however, attendance is not mandatory.
-All but one of our incumbent directors attended our 2022 Annual Meeting of Stockholders.
+All but two of our directors then serving attended our 2023 Annual Meeting of Stockholders.